strace - trace system calls and signals

 trace.
 Using an exclamation mark negates the set of values.
 For

-example, -e open means literally
+example, -e open is equivalent to

--e trace=open which in turn means trace only
+-e trace=open, which in turn means trace only

 the open system call.
 By contrast,